albloomofficial/Berlin/README.md

 Once this process is done you should have a folder called "Berlin" with the contents of this repo

 ### Downloading [Python](http://docs.python-guide.org/en/latest/starting/installation/):
-The above link might seem a little daunting but it contains a very good explination of why we are installing it this way and does a much better job than I ever would.
+The above link might seem a little daunting but it contains a very good explanation of why we are installing it this way and does a much better job than I ever would.
 Essentially:

 - We will install Python 3 not the, earlier, Python 2.